The Easybeats: Studio albums

-TV series
+Portrayals in media

 Friday on My Mind is an Australian television drama mini series first screened on ABC in 2017, based on the history of the band from its formation at the Villawood Migrant Hostel in 1964 to the 1969 breakup.

 Awards and nominations

 ARIA Music Awards

 The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.
 They commenced in 1987.
 The Easybeats were inducted into the Hall of Fame in 2005.